kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md

 *Calendar day* means a 24-hour period from 0000 through 2359 using Coordinated Universal Time or local time.

-*Certificate holder* means a person who holds or is required to hold an air carrier certificate or operating certificate issued under part 119 of this chapter.
+*Certificate holder* means a person who holds or is required to hold an air carrier certificate or operating certificate issued under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md|part 119 of this chapter]].

 *Deadhead transportation* means transportation of a flightcrew member as a passenger or non-operating flightcrew member, by any mode of transportation, as required by a certificate holder, excluding transportation to or from a suitable accommodation.
 All time spent in deadhead transportation is duty and is not rest.
 For purposes of determining the maximum flight duty period in Table B of this part, deadhead transportation is not considered a flight segment.